Code-Dani/MS-Reward-Collector/README.md

 1. Browser: Chrome, Edge.
 2. Search engine: Bing.

-This extension does **not** access your personal data, its just a script that automates certain challenges.
+This extension does **not** access your personal data, it's just a script that automates certain challenges.

 ### How to install: